 A small business size standard in government contracting is stated by either the number of employees or average annual receipts.
-Under the proposed rules (now current law) the limitations and legal standards articulate the largest size that your small business (including subsidiaries and affiliates) can legally remain as a legal small business that bids on federal contracts.
+Under the proposed rules for NAICS SBA application (now current law) the limitations and legal standards articulate the largest size that your small business (including subsidiaries and affiliates) can legally remain as a legal small business that bids on federal contracts.

 How to calculate your small business size standard requirement